Academic Integrity and Canvas Exams

 Making Canvas Exams More Secure

 When conducting tests through Canvas, the following methods can further reduce the risk of cheating.
-Note that as of spring 2020, Canvas has two different tools for conducting tests – Quizzes (the original) and New Quizzes.
+Note that as of fall 2020, Canvas has two different tools for conducting tests – Quizzes (the original) and New Quizzes.
 New Quizzes is still being developed; at this time it has both advantages and limitations (view a comparison and/or a New Quizzes FAQ) compared to the original Quizzes tool, but it is expected to eventually fully replace the original Quizzes.
 Canvas guides for both Quizzes and New Quizzes are given for each item below as applicable.

 - Availability Window – Restrict the availability of the test to a specific date/time range.
 Quizzes | New Quizzes